peirlincklab/ToFiE/paper/paper.md

 Begin your paper with a summary of the high-level functionality of your software for a non-specialist reader.
 Avoid jargon in this section.

 # Statement of need
-A Statement of need section that clearly illustrates the research purpose of the software and places it in the context of related work.
+A Statement of need section that clearly illustrates the research purpose of the software and places it in the context of related work - i.e. we eventually refer to arxiv preprint [@Togo:2025] here once that is online.

-`Gala` is an Astropy-affiliated Python package for galactic dynamics.
+`ToFiE` is a Python package for ...
 Python enables wrapping low-level languages (e.g., C) for speed without losing flexibility or ease-of-use in the user-interface.
-The API for `Gala` was designed to provide a class-based and user-friendly interface to fast (C or Cython-optimized) implementations of common operations such as gravitational potential and force evaluation, orbit integration, dynamical transformations, and chaos indicators for nonlinear dynamics. `Gala` also relies heavily on and interfaces well with the implementations of physical units and astronomical coordinate systems in the `Astropy` package [@astropy] (`astropy.units` and `astropy.coordinates`).
+The API for `ToFiE` was designed to provide a class-based and user-friendly interface to ...

-`Gala` was designed to be used by both astronomical researchers and by students in courses on gravitational dynamics or astronomy.
-It has already been used in a number of scientific publications [@Pearson:2017] and has also been used in graduate courses on Galactic dynamics to, e.g., provide interactive visualizations of textbook material [@Binney:2008].
-The combination of speed, design, and support for Astropy functionality in `Gala` will enable exciting scientific explorations of forthcoming data releases from the *Gaia* mission [@gaia] by students and experts alike.

 # Mathematics